Welcome

 This article has covered the following key knowledge points:

-• Lenders owe duties to act in good faith and to obtain the true market value when selling.
+• lenders owe duties to act in good faith and to take reasonable care to obtain the true market value when selling; receivers have parallel duties and must account

-• Borrowers have protection under the Administration of Justice Act 1970 for residential properties.
+• borrowers have protection under the Administration of Justice Act 1970 for residential properties and can seek an order for sale under section 91 LPA 1925

-• Breach of duty by the lender can result in damages for the borrower.
+• breach of duty by the lender can result in damages for the borrower; shortfall debts are recoverable subject to limitation periods

 Key Terms and Concepts